mildsunrise/wayland-book/src/wayland-display/event-loop.md

 ## Wayland client event loop

-libwayland-client, on the other hand, does not have its own event loop.
-However, since there is only generally one file descriptor, it's easier to manage without.
-If Wayland events are the only sort which your program expects, then this simple loop will suffice:
+libwayland-client, on the other hand, implements a small event loop for simple programs where activity on one `wl_display` is the only event source.
+In that case, this simple loop will suffice:

 ```c
 while (wl_display_dispatch(display) != -1) {